The Commitments (film): The Barrytown Trilogy

 The Commitments is the first book in Doyle's series known as The Barrytown Trilogy, followed by The Snapper (1990) and The Van (1991).
 While all three novels focus on the Rabbitte family, Doyle expressed that he was not interested in writing or producing sequels to the 1991 film adaptation, stating, "I hope it's never made.
 I just think that, whereas The Commitments was very much a labour of love, Commitments 2 is definitely an act of cynicism."

 Doyle was given creative freedom by the BBC over the adaptation of The Snapper, for which he wrote the screenplay.
 Lynda Myles returned to produce the film and hired Stephen Frears as its director.
 Colm Meaney returned in a supporting role.
 The adaptation was originally planned as a television film before Frears suggested that it be transferred to film.
 Doyle disagreed with the change, stating, "I didn't like it on the big screen—I thought it was grainy."
 The Snapper (1993) premiered at the 1993 Cannes Film Festival, where it received a standing ovation.
 It was a critical success, receiving largely positive reviews.

 For the film adaptation of The Van, Doyle and Myles formed their own production company, Deadly Films, and the author was given creative control over the selection of its cast and director.
 Frears returned as director, and Meaney was cast in the lead role.
-Although The Van (1996) premiered at the 1996 Cannes Film Festival to some favorable reviews, critical reaction was negative upon release; reviewers criticized the film for its thin material and lack of strong characterization.
+Although The Van (1996) premiered at the 1996 Cannes Film Festival to some favourable reviews, critical reaction was negative upon release; reviewers criticised the film for its thin material and lack of strong characterisation.